While the gaming industry isn’t new, it is constantly evolving, and not just in the number of offerings or the increasing number of players.

 Updated payment and subscription options can show up at different points during the game now that the player has gained experience and wants to continue playing.

-For example, games will present volume-based billing while others require a flat monthly rate.
+For example, some games will present volume-based billing while others require a flat monthly rate.

 With this business model, online games can be released, and with the help of GaaS, keep consumers engaged longer, retaining them far beyond what was possible in the past.